KenMcConnell/KillDashNine/KillDashNine_D1_31MAR2018.md

 Tripp looked at him funny then looked back at Jo who was doing the same lean over with Melina who was taking in the view herself and smiling like a kid in a candy shop.
 "Awe fuck man.
 You're serious."

-Joshua nodded as he patted his friend softly on his shoulder.
+Joshua nodded as he patted his friend softly on his shoulder as they walked back to the group.

+Jo moved back to her phone and then proceeded to show the group how to activate the app and then slide their phones into the cardboard holders.
+This process didn't take long and after a few simple questions, they all were plugged in and ready to experience the VR environment.